- Outreach and Extension

 My research program involves several areas of ornamental plant breeding and cultivar development.
 Of primary interest is the development of sterile forms of nonnative species that are of economic importance to Oregon growers to prevent escape from cultivation.
 Primary techniques to achieve sterility/reduced fertility include develoment of triploids using ploidy manipulation, as well as mutagenesis by exposing seeds or meristems to physical and chemical mutagens.

 My lab conducts fundamental research in traditional genetics, cytogenetics, molecular genetics, and genomics to support the applied breeding program with the goal of developing plants that are attractive to consumers, easy for growers to produce, and resilient in modern landscapes.
-The end goal being to develop new cultivars that have increased insect and disease resistance combined with superior aesthetics.
+The end goal is to develop new cultivars that have increased insect and disease resistance combined with superior aesthetics.

 Tyler is a native Oregonian who has degrees from Clackamas Community College, George Fox, and Virginia Tech.
 The latter is where he honed his expertise in managing water and nutrients in soilless substrates of nursery crops - earning his M.S. with former Oregon State professor, Jim Owen.
 Tyler expertly manages the growing operation for the breeding program from propagation, to containers, field production, irrigation, and fertilization.

 Adigun McLeod: Ploidy manipulation of different lines of industrial hemp

 Cara Still: Reproductive behavior and pollinator attraction of Buddleja cultivars

 Sunny Green: Pollen analysis and crossability of Vaccinium

 Dan Blanchard: Developing mapping and database tools for the Oregon State University landscape

 Contreras, R.N. and T.C.
 Hoskins.
 2020.
 Developing triploid maples.
 Horticulturae 6(4)70. https://doi.org/10.3390/horticulturae6040070